 11 Common Sanskrit Words in Yoga and Their Meaning

-Sanskrit is the most ancient language in the world.
-It is known to be the ‘Mother of all languages’ and still enjoys its position among the 22 official languages of India.
-The status of Sanskrit is at par with the status of ancient Latin and Greek languages.
+Sanskrit is the most ancient language in the world, often referred to as the “Mother of all languages.”
+It holds a prestigious position among the 22 official languages of India and is comparable to the ancient Latin and Greek languages.

-Most Hindu scriptures have been written in Sanskrit hence it becomes important to understand the language.
-This language is over 3500 years old and in ancient times, it was largely considered a status symbol and a form of elegance.
+Most Hindu scriptures are written in Sanskrit, making it essential to understand the language.
+Sanskrit, which is over 3500 years old, was once considered a status symbol and a mark of elegance in ancient times.

-The importance of Sanskrit in yoga can be deduced from the fact that most yoga asanas have been named in Sanskrit.
-Most of the modern Indian languages have either been directly derived or influenced by Sanskrit.
-If someone wants to master the subjects of Ayurveda, Yoga, Astrology, or read any of the 4 Vedas and other Hindu Scriptures, they should have a clear understanding of the Sanskrit language.
+The significance of Sanskrit in yoga is evident, as most yoga asanas are named in Sanskrit.
+Additionally, many modern Indian languages are either directly derived from or influenced by Sanskrit.
+To master subjects like Ayurveda, Yoga, Astrology, or to read any of the four Vedas and other Hindu scriptures, a clear understanding of Sanskrit is necessary.

-Apart from Hinduism, Sanskrit is also the philosophical language of Buddhism, Jainism, and Sikhism.
-Some of the books in these religions have been written in Sanskrit.
-Lastly, the universal sound OM is itself a Sanskrit word that is used by yogis, meditators, spiritual gurus, seers, etc to relax their minds and connect to the higher realms.
+Beyond Hinduism, Sanskrit is also the philosophical language of Buddhism, Jainism, and Sikhism, with some texts in these religions written in Sanskrit.
+Finally, the universal sound “OM,” used by yogis, meditators, spiritual gurus, and seers to relax the mind and connect to higher realms, is itself a Sanskrit word.

 Advertisements